-Ground-mounted and Other Solar Any solar energy system which does not meet the definition of "Roof-mounted Solar" or "Large Scale Solar".
+Ground mounted and Other Solar Any solar energy system arrays, facilities, or solar photovoltaic installations which does not meet the definition of "Roof-mounted Solar" or "Large Scale Solar".

-Roof-mounted Solar Any solar arrays, facilities, or solar photovoltaic installations mounted to the roof or top of a of a principal building structure and which do not extend or project beyond the principal building's sides of said structure. roof and at the same pitch as the existing roof.
+Roof-mounted Solar Any solar arrays, facilities, or solar photovoltaic installations mounted to the roof or top of a of a principal building structure and which do not extend or project beyond the principal building's eaves, ridge, or sides of said structure. roof and at the same pitch as the existing roof.